AmericanGeezus/TeamsFunctions/docs/about_TeamsAnalogDevices.md

 ## SHORT DESCRIPTION

-There are currently no native commands for this, so I tried creating them.
+There are currently no native commands for this, so I am trying to create them.

 ## LONG DESCRIPTION